-(a) This subsidiary is a wholly foreign owned enterprise established in the PRC under the PRC law.

-(b) This consolidated affiliated entity is a limited liability company established in the PRC under the PRC law.

-(c) These consolidated affiliated entities are schools established in the PRC under the PRC law.
+- (a) This subsidiary is a wholly foreign owned enterprise established in the PRC under the PRC law. - (b) This consolidated affiliated entity is a limited liability company established in the PRC under the PRC law. - (c) These consolidated affiliated entities are schools established in the PRC under the PRC law. - (d) None of the subsidiaries had issued any debt securities at the end of the year.

-For the year ended 31 December 2021 (All amounts expressed in RMB thousands unless otherwise stated)
+For the year ended 31 December 2022 (All amounts expressed in RMB thousands unless otherwise stated)